pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 Eventually, he moved more towards an Engelbart/Augment-emphasis on tools to empower individuals (including himself) to deal with their own data.

+The first two computer languages Paul learned (in his early teens) were 6502 Assembly (on a KIM-1) and BASIC (on TRS-80s, the PET, and a timesharing service).
+He learned about structured programming from seeing a lecture on Pascal at one of the first Trenton State computer fairs.
+But he really feels he learned to design software by using Forth, first on a Commodore VIC and then on a C64 (both Forths using HES Forth cartridges).
+The Forth notion of making code into small words stored in dictionaries would support two further interests.
+The first was a later affinity for Smalltalk which tends to be written in a Forth-like way of small methods.
+The second was Chuck Moore's Forth approach to having dictionaries of words that did stuff or stored stuff.
+Pointrel has a Forth-like flavor to its early history, both with Paul's interests in storing data in a structured way in dictionary-like structures defined by triples, and also an early interest in having code interwoven into all that like in a forth dictionary.
+Even before he coined the term "Pointrel", Paul was exploring ideas and writing code related to these Forth-like ideas of computer dictionaries of code, with the idea of a triple as a semantic generalization of Chuck Moore's Forth dictionary.

+Another influence here had been parts-of-speech sentence diagraming in high school English and German classes, which Paul had always liked doing.
+Paul also read parts of an book on AI (Artificial Intelligence by Patrick Henry Winston) for a high school self-directed course.
+Along with a book on Pascal, that AI book was also acquired at that early Trenton State college computer fair.
+Another influence was reading the book "Brain" by Viktor Serebriakoff (founder of MENSA).
+Yet another influence was taking an advanced philosophy course on symbolic logic with Patrick Grim using a textbook by Copi at SUNY Stony Brook.

-Paul talked a lot about Pointrel with his undergraduate advisor, George A. Miller, who then launched WordNet as Paul was graduating in 1985 and as George was forced to retire as a professor at age 65 under then university regulations.
+Paul talked a lot about Pointrel with his undergraduate advisor at Princeton, George A. Miller.
+George then launched WordNet as Paul was graduating in 1985 and as George was forced to retire as a professor at age 65 under then university regulations.
-WordNet is its own system based on George's understanding of the lexicographic organization of part of the human mind, and George had previously had talks with Herbert Simon and Allen Newell about data representation.
+WordNet is its own computational linguistics system based on George's understanding of the lexicographic organization of part of the human mind.
+George had previously had talks with Herbert Simon and Allen Newell about data representation many years earlier.
 WordNet does not involve triples specifically, and WordNet is not a general system like Pointrel.
 However, WordNet does focus on semantic relationships between words (which can be modeled as triples);
 Before Paul started working with George, George was not writing any specific representational content or software.
-He was working towards understanding dictionaries better in conjunction with graduate students, in particular, one studying Le Petit Robert, a French dictionary).
+He was working towards understanding human dictionaries better in conjunction with graduate students.
+In particular, one graduate student was studying Le Petit Robert, a French dictionary).
-George's main focus then had been working towards helping kids learn language better or faster using videodisk systems displaying scenes related to words (like showing a scene of a jungle along with the word "verdant").
+George's main focus then had been working towards helping kids learn language better or faster, es[ecially using videodisk systems displaying scenes related to words (like showing a scene of a jungle along with the word "verdant").
 George told Paul that he was making WordNet in part to show people (including him) that a concept network was not enough by itself to do AI.